 The easiest way to make sure your transactions are appearing in your VAT returns at the correct point is to date the invoice the same date as the tax point.

-Just remember to be sure that your VAT invoices comply with all HMRC’s rules and that you are charging the right amount of VAT!
+Just remember to make sure that your VAT invoices comply with HMRC's rules and that you’re charging the right amount of VAT!